There is considerable debate about whether to use vinyl printing or screen printing for t-shirts. Although both methods offer high-quality

 PROS

-Other positioning options: printing from the sleeve of the arm to the back of the shirts, whatever, you can do it with Cad Cut vinyl printing.
+Other positioning options: printing from the sleeve of the arm to the back of the shirt, whatever.
+You can do it with CAD-Cut vinyl printing.

-Minimum configuration cost: compared to other printing techniques, the configuration cost is much lower.
+Minimum configuration cost: Compared to other printing techniques, its configuration cost is much lower.

 CONS

-But as with any customizable design solution, there are disadvantages that go along with it:
+But as with any customizable design solution, some disadvantages go along with it:

-Not scalable: if you print more than 20 pieces, this type of printing is generally not recommended.
+Not scalable: This type of printing is generally not recommended for quantities exceeding 20 pieces.

 Read More: